larkintuckerllc/aws-architect-associate/2/2.1/README.md

 **note**: A Cloud Guru: Master, Core (task and data), Task nodes (optional task only).
 Log on Master (can be configured at start to replicate to S3)

 * Amazon Elastic Container Registry (Amazon ECR) is a managed AWS Docker registry service that is secure, scalable, and reliable.
 Amazon ECR supports private Docker repositories with resource-based permissions using AWS IAM so that specific users or Amazon EC2 instances can access repositories and images.
 Developers can use the Docker CLI to push, pull, and manage images.

+* Amazon Managed Blockchain is a fully managed service for creating and managing blockchain networks using open source frameworks.
+Currently, the Hyperledger Fabric open source framework is supported.
+Blockchain allows you to build applications where multiple parties can securely and transparently run transactions and share data without the need for a trusted, central authority.